This tour starts every day, based on availability

 Q: What kind of accommodation is included during the tour?

-A: Most nights are spent camping in the rainforest on local family land.
+A: Most nights are spent camping in the rainforest.
 Tents, sleeping equipment, and meals are provided.
 One night is spent at a lodge inside the Cuyabeno Wildlife Reserve, offering a shower and more comfort before the final day.

 Q: What wildlife can I expect to see during this Cuyabeno tour in Ecuador?